* * * *

-That’s when I went to my step-mother’s funeral, back in my native Florida.
+Back in December 2014, down in my native Florida, I was at my step-mother’s funeral.
 (She’d married my father in January 1986.
-It was the Second Time Around for both widow and widower.)
-At the reception after the service – in the parish hall – I found a table of second-hand books for sale.
+It was the Second Time Around for both her and my father, widow and widower.)
+After the funeral they had a nice reception – in the parish hall – and that’s where I found a big table of second-hand books for sale.

-I started this blog back in March 2015.
+Looking through them, I found one that looked like an interesting read, The Presidents Club: Inside the World’s Most Exclusive Fraternity.
+And as noted (“meaning to do since December, 2014”), I’ve been meaning to do this particular book review ever since I started this blog, back in March 2015.
 And since it’s now only a day of so away from March 2016, I’d say it’s about time I actually did that review.
-(Something I also noted in “Great politicians sell hope.”)
+(A thought I also noted in the June 2015 post, “Great politicians sell hope.”)

 But the really strange thing about both books is that they gave me a sense of hope: